cBioPortal/cbioportal/portal/content/web_api.markdown

 Additionally, clients can easily retrieve "slices" of genomic data.
 For example, a client can retrieve all mutation data from PTEN and EGFR in the TCGA Glioblastoma data.

-The CGDS web service provides access to both public and private cancer studies.
-Public studies are accessible to everyone.
-Private studies are only accessible to users who have the right to access them.

-If a study is private, then it can be accessed by adding the fields email\_address and secret\_key to a data access command.
-All commands are data access commands _except_ getTypesOfCancer and getNetwork.
-See the section Accessing Private Studies below for details.

 # The CGDS R Package

 If you are interested in accessing CGDS via R, please check out our [CGDS-R library](cgds_r.jsp).